A woman in a navy blue suit walks through a lush, green field, holding documents in her hand. © Johannes Funk

 Context

 Rwanda promotes gender equality and has made significant progress in empowering women.
-However, challenges persist for women in the business world.
+However, obstacles persist for women in the business world.

-Women participate in the labour force at a lower rate, 52 per cent compared to 67 per cent for men, and often handle most household responsibilities.
-While women own 51 per cent of small businesses, they make up only 34 per cent of registered companies earning over 10,000 Rwandan Francs (RWF), approximately seven Euros, per day.
-Like businesses led by men, women-led small and medium-sized enterprises struggle with limited access to markets and finding skilled staff.
+Women participate in the labour force at a lower rate and often handle most household responsibilities.
+While women own 51 per cent of small businesses, they often generate less earnings.
+Generally, Rwandan enterprises struggle with limited access to markets and finding skilled staff.
 Additionally, traditional gender norms restrict women entrepreneurs from accessing finance, networking, and mentorship.

-Within the workplace, gender discrimination, including sexual harassment, hinder women's career advancement.
-These factors affect their performance, impact their mental health, and limit their representation in leadership positions.
+Within the workplace, gender discrimination, such as sexual harassment, hinders women's career advancement.
+It affects their performance, impacts their mental health, and limits their representation in leadership positions.

 Objective